Data Snapshot: Early Childhood Education

 - Suspension of preschool children (new for 2011–12 collection): Black children make up 18% of preschool enrollment, but 48% of preschool children suspended more than once.
 Boys receive more than three out of four out-of-school preschool suspensions.

-Video from "What's Behind Preschool Expulsion" Congressional briefing, held on June 11, 2015.
+Claire Lerner, Senior Parenting Advisor at ZERO TO THREE, shares Charlie's story about preschool expulsion at the "What's Behind Preschool Expulsion" Congressional briefing, held on June 11, 2015.